 - Count out loud as your child thread the cheerios onto the spaghetti.

 When Zoe first started, I realized that the fine motor part of this activity is harder than I thought.
-If she put a little too much pressure on the spaghetti, the strand snapped into pieces and I had to replace it with another one.
+If she put a little too much pressure on the spaghetti, the strand snapped into pieces.
 So have extras around just in case!

 Zoe tried to thread the Cheerio with her right hand, switched to both hands, then ended up succeeding with her left hand (her dominant hand).
 You can tell she was so proud and happy when she finally achieved it!

-Zoe did the first two without much of my help, which was expected because she usually can count up to 2 or 3 objects.
-After that, she ran into a bit of trouble and needed my help explaining how to count to 4 and 5.
+Zoe did the first two without much of my help.
+After that, she needed me to explain how to count to 4 and 5.
 It’s funny how toddlers tend to be able to count up to 2 or 3 items and beyond that, they just classify the rest as “many.”

 She eventually got a good grasp on how much pressure she could put on the spaghetti strands before they would snap.
-To help thread the Cheerios, she slightly bent the spaghetti strands since they were a little tall for her (maybe I should have shortened the strands), but she was gentle enough to not break them into pieces.
+And even though she would slightly bend the spaghetti strands to thread the Cheerios, she was gentle enough to not break them into pieces.

 After we got to 5, I took out all the Cheerios and we started over with 6 through 10.
 You could do 1 through 10 all at once, but my table wasn’t big enough for that.